Skip to content Skip to navigation

 Supporting resilient, sustainable, and equitable cities through nature-based solutions

-Building on our work on global Sustainable Development issues, we recognized a crucial need for natural capital approaches in cities around the world.
-Sustainable, Livable cities are a core initiative of the Natural Capital Project.
+Building on our work on global sustainable development issues, we recognized a crucial need for natural capital approaches in cities around the world.
+Sustainable, livable cities are now a core initiative of the Natural Capital Project.

 The Challenge

-Climate change and associated risks, together with health threats and economic insecurity, press the urban community to find innovative solutions to build livable and resilient cities.
+Climate change and associated risks, together with health threats and economic insecurity, are putting pressure on urban communies to find innovative for livable and resilient cities.
 Heat waves are more frequent and intense.
 Sea levels are rising, and changes in precipitation patterns may increase the risk of coastal and riparian flooding or potentially overwhelm many urban stormwater systems.
-A changing climate may also alter the spread of mosquito-borne infectious diseases in urban areas, and drier climates may put other cities at risk of catastrophic wildfire.
+A changing climate may also alter the spread of mosquito-borne infectious diseases in urban areas, and drier climates may put more cities at risk of catastrophic wildfire.

 The Solution